 The Franciscan School is accredited by AdvancED and the Commission on International and Trans-Regional Accreditation.
 TFS is approved by the Roman Catholic Diocese of Raleigh and is a member of the National Catholic Educational Association.
 Additionally, TFS complies with the North Carolina Guidelines for Non-Public Schools.

-The National Study of School Evaluation (NSSE) suggests that accreditation helps to focus a school's attention on the critical attributes of schools of quality, attributes that are grounded in the research on high-performing systems of teaching and learning and; provides a meaningful and mangeable tool for schools to assess the quality of their work, assessment that promotes thoughtful reflection and stimulates purposeful action to the end of improving student learning.
+The National Study of School Evaluation (NSSE) suggests that accreditation helps to focus a school’s attention on the critical attributes of schools of quality, attributes that are grounded in the research on high-performing systems of teaching and learning and: provides a meaningful and manageable tool for schools to assess the quality of their work, assessment that promotes thoughtful reflection and stimulates purposeful action to the end of improving student learning.

 Self-evaluation and re-accreditation by others helps us to see ourselves, to celebrate our strengths, and to embrace a five-year roadmap for ongoing school improvement as we seek to cement TFS’s place as a K – 8 Catholic school exemplar.